 Then simply use the browser to view the file:

-o, that's it.
+That's it.
 We have a dedicated server capable of executing PHP files and we can transfer our files to the server.
 We don't know yet how to create virtual hosts, but we'll get to that in another blog post.

 So, our server is ready to be used for inside-the-network experimentation, but it's not quite ready to be used with port forwarding & Dynamic DNS.
 This blog post won't get into that, but let's quickly go over some quick security configurations.

-If you didn't select this option during setup, unattended-upgrades package can be used to automatically install updated packages, and can be configured to update all packages or just install security updates.
+If you didn't select this option during setup, unattended-upgrades package can be used to automatically install updated packages and can be configured to update all packages or just install security updates.
 For more information consult the documentation.

 There are some things in the Apache configuration that can be tweaked to make it more secure.
 Be sure to visit the following links for great recommendations about security: